 Student Loan Payoff Strategy Revisited

-Those with a debt payoff strategy for Federal Student loans should consider revisiting whether your current strategy is still appropriate.
+Those with a debt payoff strategy for Federal Student loans should consider revisiting whether their current strategy is still appropriate.
 This could mean a short-term switch from an “avalanche” payoff strategy (paying the highest interest rate loans first) to a “snowball” payoff strategy (paying the lowest balance loans first).
 If you are not familiar with these strategies or have questions regarding which is best, then reach out to a Bridgeworth financial advisor today.

 For Current College Students

-If a student was sent home from college due to the coronavirus consider contacting the university to request: (1) a partial refund of the spring semester tuition.
+If a student was sent home from college due to the coronavirus, consider contacting the university to request: (1) a partial refund of the spring semester tuition.
 Certainly, this applies if a college or university canceled classes altogether, but even if a college went to online-only courses, the argument could be made the value of online classes is lower than in-person classes; (2) a prorated refund of room and board expenses.

 529 Plan Rollover